m4tuzalix/Outlook-BOT/README.md

   - At least two days between reminders have passed (if not, then reminder won't be send and bot will throw a message)
   - User has answered on reminder (Basing on unread mails with INCIDENT number in it.
 If user answers, then reminders are reset to 0)

-As a second line engineer, I was documenting resolved incidents in excel file and also included this part in my bot.
+As a second line engineer, I'm documenting resolved incidents in excel file and also included this part in my bot.
 At the first use bot asks for path to folder where excel files are stored.

 4. According to above, bot always picks the latest created file (sorted by date) and iterates thru all available rows/columns.